 Find the game for you, 24/7.
-That’s as good as you get when you are in Las Vegas, or just playing games online.
 With a dedicated Star Poker area on the main gaming floor, poker at The Star offers you cash and tournament games to suit every level of poker player.

 Once every year Sydney is transformed into a spectacular canvas of light, music and ideas when Vivid Sydney takes over the city after dark from 24 May – 10 June.

 Bathing the city in creativity and inspiration, Vivid Sydney highlights include the rightly popular immersive light installations and projections; performances from local and international musicians at Vivid LIVE at Sydney Opera House.

 Australia’s own creative innovators The Spinifex Group will take to the Sydney Opera House sails with a newly commissioned artwork, transporting audiences through a playfully projected journey that will celebrate Vivid Sydney’s light, music and ideas in an immersive new way.

 NYE On The Harbour has secured it’s position among Sydney’s elite NYE soirees, and it’s no exaggeration to say it’s an event that’s famous all over the world.